Kythira

 Ionian Sea, Greece

-Magnificent sunset and view of the Castle of Chora in Kythira
+Magnificent view of the Castle of Chora in Kythira

 How to get to Kythira

-The island of Kythira is well connected with the port of Piraeus in Athens and with the ports of Neapoli and Gythio in the Peloponnese.
-At the same time, Kythira is connected to Crete as there are ferries traveling to the port of Kissamos, near Chania.
+The island of Kythira is well connected with the port of Piraeus in Athens as well as with the ports of Neapoli and Gythio in the Peloponnese.
+In addition, you can travel to Kythira from Crete as there are ferries traveling from the port of Kissamos, near Chania.

 What to do in Kythira